 Type of variable Flag name Flag comp.
-Type of information Values Three-digit flag: first digit Most common source or method 1 Collected via survey/interview 2 Collected from administrative data 3 Deductive/logical imputation (also including top- and bottom-coding) 4 Gross/net conversion 5 Model-based imputation 6 Donor imputation Income variable F 7 Not possible to establish the most common source or method flaa, cocond 1 Net of tax on income at source and social contributions 2 Net of tax on income at source 3 Net of social contributions Type of collected value 4 Mix of different nets 5 Gross 6 Income component(s) not taxed 7 Mix of net and gross 8 Unknown 9 Not applicable (the value was not collected) tlaa, third Variable's 1 Filled with only contributory and means-tested components content 2 Filled with mixed components Alternative: One digit flag -5 This scheme does not exist at national level Imputation factor = collected -999999.99-999999.99 IF value / recorded value 100 If problem of dividing by 0 appears, if 'F'=-5
+Type of information Values Modality label

+Income variable F F Three-digit flag: first digit Most common source or method 1 Collected via survey/interview

+2 Collected from administrative data

+3 Deductive/logical imputation (also including top- and bottom-coding)

+4 Gross/net conversion

+5 Model-based imputation

+6 Donor imputation

+7 Not possible to establish the most common source or method

+Three-digit flag: second digit Type of collected value 1 Net of tax on income at source and social contributions

+2 Net of tax on income at source

+3 Net of social contributions

+4 Mix of different nets

+5 Gross

+6 Income component(s) not taxed

+7 Mix of net and gross

+8 Unknown

+9 Not applicable (the value was not collected)

+Three-digit flag: third digit Variable's content 1 Filled with only contributory and non meanstested components

+J 2 Filled with mixed components

+Alternative: One digit flag -5 This scheme does not exist at national level

+IF Imputation factor = collected value / recorded value 100 - 999999.99- 999999.99 Collected value / Recorded value 100

+If problem of dividing by 0 appears, if 'F'=-5

-Family/children related allowance (HY050G) were received during income reference period with the condition that coverage is compulsory and with the principle of social solidarity.
+Family/children related allowance (HY050G) received during income reference period with the condition that coverage is compulsory and with the principle of social solidarity.